Internal and external Climate Change Reporting requirements

 Public bodies are also required to report on how their procurement policies and activities contributed to compliance with climate change duties in their Annual Climate Change Report (information contained in these sections of each report can be identical or linked).
 Collaboration between climate and procurement colleagues is essential to ensure it is clear how procurement is supporting organisational climate change strategies.

-Any detail that can be provided on resilience through procurement activities is useful both for establishing baselines and sharing good practice lessons with others.
+Any detail that can be provided on embodied carbon through procurement activities is useful both for establishing baselines and sharing good practice lessons with others.

-Public Sector Leadership on the Global Climate Emergency Guidance emphasises the role of procurement activities of all public bodies to help achieve adaptation objectives and encourages streamlined reporting on climate change and procurement.
+Public Sector Leadership on the Global Climate Emergency Guidance, October 2021 emphasises the role of carbon in future procurement activities of all public bodies to help achieve carbon reduction targets and encourages streamlined reporting on climate change and procurement.

 Sharing of lessons and good practice

-This includes identifying further opportunities to develop innovative resilience solutions with markets, how public bodies have delivered climate change adaptation outcomes through commissioning, procurement and contract management as well as remaining barriers which enhanced collaboration may help address.
+This includes identifying further opportunities to develop innovative embodied carbon solutions with markets, how public bodies have delivered embodied carbon outcomes through commissioning, procurement and contract management as well as remaining barriers which enhanced collaboration may help address.

 As a result: